 The examples provide illustrations of how PubSub communication can be configured.
-The configuration contains various settings which have an influence on the communication model, including Address, PublishingInterval, QoS, MessageReceiveTimeout, ReceiveQos and SecurityMode (see 6.13.3 for additional details).
+The configuration contains various settings that have an influence on the communication model, including Address, PublishingInterval, QoS, MessageReceiveTimeout, ReceiveQos and SecurityMode (see 6.13.3 for additional details).
 Some of these settings can be complex to apply, such as the Address.
 Depending on the type of connection, this Address might contain a destination address, a receiving address, or a multicast address.

 To set up the PubSubConfiguration for the bidirectional connection (illustrated in Figure E.1), information from multiple configuration elements is used, as illustrated in Figure E.10.
 For a simpler overview, configuration data not related to the communication model and the Endpoint2 are omitted.